The Mountain Loop Highway runs from Granite Falls and into the Cascade Mountains, winding past Mt. Pilchuck, and ending at Barlow pass.

 Independence Lake Trail - 0.7 miles - More Difficult

-Old Government - 2 miles - Easy
+Old Government Trail - 2 miles - Easy

 Pinnacle Lake Trail - 1.9 miles - More Difficult